floooh/sokol/README.md

 - **31-Jan-2018**: The vertex layout declaration in sg\_pipeline\_desc had
 some fairly subtle flaws and has been changed to work like Metal or Vulkan.
-The gist is that the vertex-buffer-layout properties (vertex stride, and vertex-step-rate and -step-function for instancing) is now defined in a separate array from the vertex attributes.
+The gist is that the vertex-buffer-layout properties (vertex stride, vertex-step-rate and -step-function for instancing) is now defined in a separate array from the vertex attributes.
 This removes some brittle backend code which tries to guess the right vertex attribute slot if no attribute